t3knomanzer/maxmix-website/build-assembly.md

 Congratulations you have completed the build!

 You now have your very own maxmix controller.
-Go to the [setup](/setup/) and follow the instructions to get the software installed.
+Go to the [install](/install/) section and follow the instructions to get the software setup.